 - Determine usable portions of the state highway network.
-Coordinate and control emergency highway traffic regulations in conjunction with the Washington State Patrol. - Notify your local Washington Department of Fish and Wildlife (WDFW) local habitat biologist that an emergency action needs to be taken and obtain the Hydraulic Project Approval (HPA) as soon as possible after taking the emergency action. - Notify the "National Marine Fisheries Service and U.S. Fish and Wildlife Service" that maintenance is taking an emergency action that could result in an "after the fact" consultation under the endangered species act, if the emergency action involves threatened or endangered species' water bodies. - Follow the memorandum of understanding on "Emergency Actions in Water Courses" with the Washington Department of Fish and Wildlife. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible. - Reconstruct, repair and maintain state highways, bridges, and alternate routes.
-Coordinate the mobilization of personnel and equipment required for emergency engineering services.
+Coordinate and control emergency highway traffic regulations in conjunction with the Washington State Patrol (WSP). - Notify your local Washington Department of Fish and Wildlife (WDFW) local habitat biologist that an emergency action needs to be taken and obtain the Hydraulic Project Approval (HPA) as soon as possible after taking the emergency action. - Notify the "National Marine Fisheries Service and U.S. Fish and Wildlife Service" that maintenance is taking an emergency action that could result in an "after the fact" consultation under the endangered species act, if the emergency action involves threatened or endangered species water bodies. - Follow the memorandum of understanding on "Emergency Actions in Water Courses" with the Washington Department of Fish and Wildlife. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible. - Reconstruct, repair, and maintain state highways, bridges, and alternate routes.
+Coordinate the mobilization of personnel and equipment required for emergency engineering services. - Maintain liaison with the Washington State Chapter of the Associated General Contractors of Washington and America, construction, and equipment rental companies.